Shoftim

 Deuteronomy 20:19 forbids the chopping down of fruit trees during war-time, and offers the cryptic explanation כי האדם עץ השדה (ki ha-adam etz hasadeh), but what does this mean?[1]

-Reading the Succession Narrative as Anti-Monarchic Greek Tragedy
+Reading the Succession Narrative as anti-monarchic Greek tragedy.

 Deuteronomy introduces the possibility of future Moses-like prophets who will continue to instruct the Israelites how to follow YHWH’s commandments.
 At the same time, it makes the existence of such a prophet virtually impossible.

-The concept of heroic death is conspicuously absent in Bible.
-This sharply contrasts with ancient Near Eastern and Greek tropes, as well as with the book of Maccabees and modern day commemorations such as Israel’s Yom Hazikaron and America’s Memorial Day.
-How should we understand this difference?[1]
+Praise of heroic death is a trope in ancient Near Eastern and Greek texts, and in modern commemorations such as Israel’s Yom Hazikaron and America’s Memorial Day, yet it is conspicuously absent in the Bible.
+Why?

 Deuteronomy’s legal system is complex, combining descriptions of how law actually functioned with elements of ideal law.

-The law of the eglah arufah (the heifer whose neck is broken) has puzzled both traditional and modern commentators.
+The law of the heifer whose neck is broken, eglah arufah, has puzzled both traditional and modern commentators.
 What is it meant to accomplish?
 How does it work?

 Deuteronomy’s legislation leaves the decision whether to appoint or not to appoint a king up to the people, and it seems to reflect negatively on the monarchy.
 How did a law like this come about?

 Deuteronomy envisions a king constantly reading torah and limiting his wealth and resources.
 Is this how kings are described in the rest of the Bible?
+What was kingship like in the ancient Near East?

 צֶדֶק צֶדֶק תִּרְדֹּף לְמַעַן תִּחְיֶה וְיָרַשְׁתָּ אֶת־הָאָרֶץ אֲשֶׁר יְ־הוָה אֱלֹהֶיךָ נֹתֵן לָךְ׃